-In this episode of You Can’t Take It with You, the KPMG Law Estate Planning Podcast, KPMG Law LLP estate and trust lawyers Alaina Spec, Partner and Andrew Higdon, Senior Associate will be exploring the difference between estate law in Quebec and Ontario.
-They are joined by their colleagues Helena Gagne, Executive Director of KPMG’s Family Office in Montreal, and Alexandra Ormond, an estate and trust lawyer from KPMG’s Toronto office.
+In this episode of You Can’t Take It With You, the KPMG Law Estate Planning Podcast, KPMG Law LLP estate and trust lawyers Alaina Spec, Partner and Andrew Higdon, Senior Associate explain how to make a legally binding gift, the difference between gifts made during life and after death and what an estate does when there aren’t enough assets to pay everyone’s gifts.